I've often wondered

 and terrified.
 What cowards they are!

-is sweet!
+Victory is sweet!
 It only reinforces the feeling of success for my family

 and me!
 What better way to show the world of a hare's conquest